azuritecoin/OnnxDiffusersUI/README.md

 ### Models Using Diffuers

 If the model is on the hugging face website and it's using the diffusers library, then you can use the same convert script from the guide.
+Make sure you've accepted the terms for any new model.
 In this example I'll use waifu-diffusion.
 `python convert_stable_diffusion_checkpoint_to_onnx.py --model_path="hakurei/waifu-diffusion" --output_path="model/waifu_diffusion_onnx"`

 ### Models Using `.ckpt`